heshamdahy/Adversarial-Domain-Adaptation-for-Semantic-Segmentation/README1.md

 G(x) → [C, H, W]
 ```

-where each pixel contains a prediction over the semantic classes.
+where each pixel contains a probability distribution over semantic classes.

 ---